Charles Bracewell-Smith

-Sir Charles Bracewell-Smith, 4th Baronet was born in October 1955 and educated at Harrow School.
-He is the founder of the Homestead Charitable Trust and author of "The Song of the Saints".
+Sir Charles Bracewell-Smith, 4th Baronet (born 13 October 1955) is a British businessman.
+He is the founder of the Homestead Charitable Trust and author of The Song of the Saints.

+Bracewell-Smith was educated at Harrow School.
 He is a grandson of Bracewell Smith and son of George Bracewell Smith.
-He succeeded to the baronetcy after the death of his brother Guy Bracewell Smith in 1983 at the age of 30.
+He succeeded to the baronetcy after the death of his brother Sir Guy Bracewell Smith in 1983 at the age of 30.

 Bracewell-Smith married Carol Hough in 1977; Hough died in July 1994.
 He subsequently remarried, in 1996, to Nina Kakkar.
 He has no children.

 Bracewell-Smith, along with cousins Richard Carr and Clive Carr, inherited major shareholdings in Arsenal Football Club from their grandfather Sir Bracewell Smith; Sir Charles transferred his shares to his wife who is now a non-executive director of the club.

 Sir Charles and his wife were ranked 834th equal in the Sunday Times Rich List 2007 with an estimated family fortune of £80m.